grancalavera/reactive-recipes/README.md

 - [concurrently](https://github.com/open-cli-tools/concurrently)
 - [RapidAPI](https://rapidapi.com)

+## Reference Material

+- For an intuition on how to design functional services, read [Domain Modeling Made Functional](https://pragprog.com/titles/swdddf/domain-modeling-made-functional/)
+- For an intuition on what is considered a side effect, and how to compose side effects, watch [Duality and the End of Reactive](https://youtu.be/SVYGmGYXLpY?si=SC6OFZWVsHUSIXEBb)

 ## RapidAPI and Tasty

 You need to create a [RapidAPI](https://rapidapi.com) account and subscribe to the [tasty](https://rapidapi.com/apidojo/api/tasty) API.